 Mobile services are another key building block for us to provide customers with seamless connectivity.
 We provide our mobile services nationwide through our long-term evolution (LTE) wireless services, also called "4G", as well as our 2G networks.
 As of February 4, 2020, we deactivated our 3G network to free up more capacity for a faster and more stable 4G network.
-We recently opened our 5G Hub in Eindhoven together with our partners Ericsson, Brainport Development and the High Tech Campus.
-On this location, companies, start-ups, authorities and students are joining forces to put the new technology of 5G into practice.
-The ambition of this Hub is to have at least six organizations working on new applications by the end of 2020.
+In addition, we launched Netherland's first nationwide 5G network using Dynamic Spectrum Sharing technology, with nationwide coverage.
+In order to put the new technology of 5G into practice, we have opened our 5G Hub in Eindhoven together with our partners Ericsson, Brainport Development and the High Tech Campus.
+On this location, companies, start-ups, authorities and students are joining forces to further explore ideas on the use of 5G.

-We have over 4,900 base stations with over 98% of them capable of high capacity transmission.
+We have over 5,000 base stations.
 This allows us to provide reliable high speed data transmission and ample data capacity in and out of the home.
 Our mobile subscribers are able to call, text, access the internet, stream music, and watch videos both in and out of the home.
 We also provide mobile wholesale access services, hosting several mobile virtual network operators (MVNO) on our networks.

 We typically charge a one-time activation fee to our customers for each SIM card.
-Our mobile services typically include voice, short message service (SMS) and internet access.
+Our mobile services typically include voice, internet access, short message service (SMS) and and Rich Communication Services (RCS), with the latter added to our range of services in November 2020.
+RCS allows our customers to quickly and easily share videos, gifs and organise group chats without needing to set up new services or download additional software, like WhatsApp.
 Calls, both within and out of network, incur a charge or are covered under a postpaid monthly service plan.
 Our mobile services are primarily on a postpaid basis with customers subscribing to services for periods ranging from activation for a SIM-only contract to up to 24 months, with the latter often taken with a mobile handset and the option to pay off the handset over a period not to exceed 24 months.
 We also offer a prepaid service, where the customers pay in advance for a pre-determined amount of airtime or data and generally have no minimum contract term.